 You might be noticing I’m saying “an hour” a lot, and you can blame the lack of a recording for the lack of specificity.

 This newest flashback begins by revealing that Laguna has been hired as a film actor, having apparently run out of money at some point after the last flashback (we know it was after the last flashback thanks to Kiros’ red outfit).
 Guess the writing thing isn’t working out for him?
-He’s playing a knight in armour opposite a woman playing a Sorceress who’s doomed to die later in the scene being filmed, and Kiros is roped into playing the dragon.
+He’s playing a knight in armour opposite a woman playing a Sorceress.
+The Sorceress is doomed to die in the scene being filmed, and Kiros is roped into playing the dragon.
 Unfortunately, what should arrive on set but a real dragon, and Laguna is stuck fighting it off with a prop sword.
 Did I mention the ragtime music?
 Because that’s an important part of the scene.
 It’s fantastic.

 (By the way, if you’ve found a certain Timber Maniacs before this flashback, as we had, Selphie once again influences the past… somehow?
 And in a much more dramatic fashion, too.
 Last time, all she did was (arguably) pilot Laguna’s brain to make him susceptible to alcohol.
 This one’s even stranger, since she sees a publicity photo from the film and sees no sign of Ward, and so concludes he must not have been there.
 If you don’t read that magazine before the flashback, Ward will appear in the flashback, but if you do… he won’t!
 But that means that Selphie just erased Ward from an event and a film that would have had him without her intervention? ……What the hell??)